 In the afternoon, I returned to the Aria Hotel Budapest, where my whimsical purple and golden Pavarotti Suite made me feel as if I were sleeping in a musical garret (though I hasten to assure you I did try to get the Franz Liszt Suite first, but it was occupied).

 There is always something new popping out at you at the Aria Hotel Budapest: a tiled piano path through the lobby, a musical mural on the breakfast room wall or an obelisk-shaped art installation with flowing piano keys.

 As I strolled into the lobby (which will heretofore be known as the Music Garden Courtyard), I stopped by a circular lime green couch cocking my ear like a songbird.
+It was as if music in Budapest had come to life, right here in my hotel.
 Was that, could it be … Liszt?